You are currently viewing What Is an Order Block in Trading?

 An ICT order block is a specific level or zone where institutional traders, like banks and hedge funds, have executed their large trades.
 Therefore, the market is likely to react to and bounce from an OB, as the institutions will likely defend their positions.
 Therefore, ICT traders use OBs as entry or exit levels.

 Remember, Order Blocks can be retested quickly or even after a while.
-Either way, a valid OBs is likely to initiate a significant move away from it if the price comes back for a retest.
+Either way, a valid OB is likely to initiate a significant move away from it if the price comes back for a retest.

 Types of Order Blocks